No Bad Questions About API

 API access refers to the ability to obtain access to and interact with an application programming interface to retrieve data or perform actions within a system.
 It involves sending requests to an API endpoint and receiving responses, allowing external applications to integrate with and utilize a service's functionalities.
 API access is typically controlled through authentication mechanisms like API keys, OAuth tokens, or other credentials to ensure that only authorized users can interact with the API.
 This access is crucial for enabling streamlined interactions between different software systems and platforms.

-How to use API access and how is it secured?
+How to use API access?

 Examples of API access